danielabar/meblog/src/markdown/convert-multiple-cron-jobs-to-nomad-periodic-jobs.md

 ## Nomad Example

 Now let's look at what the first job would look like written as a Nomad file.
 This project uses the [Github Container Registry](https://github.blog/2020-09-01-introducing-github-container-registry/) to store its Docker images.
-The same image is used to run the app with Puma, database migrations, and cron jobs, therefore it intentionally doesn't have a `CMD` or `ENTRYPOINT` specified in its `Dockerfile`, rather, each Nomad task specifies the command to run:
+The same image is used to run the app with Puma, database migrations, and cron jobs, therefore it intentionally doesn't have a `CMD` or `ENTRYPOINT` specified in its `Dockerfile`, rather, each Nomad task specifies the command to run.
+This is accomplished by specifying `bash` as the command to run, then passing an array of arguments with the actual command to run.

+`prohibit_overlap` prevents two instances of the same cron jobs from running at the same time, in the case that the first run takes longer and the second instance would have been scheduled to start.

 ```nomad
 job "app_frequent_tasks" {